Skip to main content

 Types of security controls

-• Input Validators: Validators are methods that ensure only properly formed and formatted data is accepted as input before it’s passed to other parts of the application.
+• Input validators: Validators are methods that ensure only properly formed and formatted data is accepted as input before it’s passed to other parts of the application.
 They are designed to allow the input field to accept or reject specific characters.

 Input validation is the primary method of preventing SQLi, XSS, and other input-validation related attacks.